AMBER: A tether-deployable gripping crawler with compliant microspines for canopy manipulation: Experimental Results

 \subsection{Gripping}

 For these tests, a branch with a diameter of 95 mm was used.
 The gripping angle was evaluated prior to testing the performance at various inclinations, yaw, and roll in order to maximize the normal force.
 The angle affects both the proximity of the crawler to the branch and the orientation at which the needles engage the branch.
-For this specific branch, the gripping angle was set to \ang{84.4}.
+For this specific branch, the maximum pull-off force was recorded at \ang{84.4}, as shown in \cref{fig:gripping}, and this angle was therefore used for subsequent tests.
 A potential method to automatically adjust the angle based on branch characteristics would be to use a force sensor to detect when sufficient grip is achieved by the needles.

 With the optimal gripping angle established, the crawler’s gripping performance was then evaluated on branches of varying inclinations under controlled conditions.
 Static tests altered the pitch (branch steepness), roll (angle around the branch), and yaw (steering angle) to assess gripping capability.
 Detachment forces were measured in the normal, tangential, and axial directions, with the crawler’s weight subtracted from normal-direction tests to isolate gripping force.
 Each configuration was tested five times, and the average of the maximum pull-off forces was computed.